 Most buildings are located towards the front of the lot, facing the roadway, often with front parking (Fig. 5).
 Land use remains much as it did during the period of significance.
-Residential use coincides with earlier development patterns and consists of pre-WWII revival and bungalow style single-family residences, concentrated at the western end of the district.
+Residential use coincides with earlier development patterns and consists of pre-World War II revival and bungalow style single-family residences, concentrated at the western end of the district.
 Over time, many of these homes were rezoned for commercial use.
-Many of these residential properties are listed as contributors to other historic residential districts.
-The post-WWII Modern buildings are primarily commercial, developed with parking at the front, side or rear.
-The larger character buildings generally stand independent in the middle of a lot, while the smaller storefronts are adjacent to one another on narrow 20ft lots.
-The original historic uses of these buildings continue.
+Many of these residential properties are listed as contributors to the Rincon Heights historic residential districts.
+Because of the development and transformation of Broadway Boulevard many of these properties, built as residences were modified to commercial uses, while others retained their intended use; these properties became a distinct visual element of the roadway and straddle both contexts.
+The post-World War II Modern buildings are primarily commercial, developed with parking at the front, side or rear.
+The larger character buildings generally stand independent in the middle of a lot, while the smaller storefront buildings are adjacent to one another on narrow 20ft lots.
+The commercial uses of these buildings continue.